 Mark realised the pattern this was drawing and became to see eSales Hub as a solution provider.

 He took his third private equity posting.
 With Evander Glazing and Locks. eSales Hub really began to shape here.
-If ever there was a business Locksmiths and Glazing that was based around Yellow Pages, it was Evander.
+On this page, If ever there was a business Locksmiths and Glazing that was based around Yellow Pages, it was Evander.
 99% of their business was from insurance claims.
 They didn’t have a consumer proposition.
 Mark had little budget to drive leads online to drive locksmith and window glazing jobs.
 After a year though, he created a business segment that had a run rate of £2.9m with the rest of the business turning over £35m.
 Creating this reasonable sized business unit from a standing start, gave Mark the confidence that he didn’t need a brand behind him to create eSales Hub.

 eSales Hub is launched